 - Proof of residence in this consular jurisdiction (utility bill, driver’s license or State ID);

-- Original birth certificate no longer than 6 months before the application date:
+- Original extract of birth certificate no longer than 6 months before the application date:

 - if born in Italy, issued by the Municipality where the applicant was born;